System3-2/OlojaMuyiwa/README.md

 ## I'm a Student, Developer, and Learner!!

-- 👀 I’m interested in New Tech, Software Development, Javascript
+- 👀 I’m interested in Software Development
 - 🌱 I’m currently learning everything
 - 📫 Trying to imporve myself everyday
 - 🥅 Goals: Contribute more to Open Source projects